 You need a set of tools to achieve success.
 There are so many online resources to help you get the tools you need, but nothing beats a good old pen and paper.
 Nothing in the world can limit my stationery obsession.

 I would be lost without my planner and my daily layout for the day, I just need to write down what I want to achieve and how I’m going to do it to get it all arranged in my head.
-There’s so much to do and so many things to tick off, that it’s really important to take the time to write it all down.
+There are so much to do and so many things to tick off that it’s really important to take the time to write it all down.

 9. Accept what you don’t know

 I’ve been reading a lot to kick off the new year, and I read another really interesting piece by Malcolm Gladwell about the Ketchup Conundrum.
-Essentially, he was investigating why Heinz is the leading brand of tomato ketchup and no other brand has been able to knock them off the top spot.
-He writes this thoughtful, well-researched piece about all of the major players, and factors, in condiment development.
+Essentially, he was investigating why Heinz is the leading brand of tomato ketchup, and no other brand has been able to knock them off the top spot.
+He writes this thoughtful, well-researched piece about all the major players and factors in condiment development.
 He met with what’s considered the expert of this kind of thing, Howard Moskowitz.
-If anyone would know why nobody has knocked Heinz off the top spot, it would be him.
+It would be him if anyone would know why nobody has knocked Heinz off the top spot.

-After spending a few days with him and writing this huge story about this expert, Malcolm ends the essay by basically saying, even Howard Moskowitz doesn’t know.
+After spending a few days with him and writing this huge story about this expert, Malcolm ends the essay by saying that even Howard Moskowitz doesn’t know.
 This is powerful.
-Even the guy who should know, doesn’t.
-And he doesn’t pretend to either, he simply says, “I guess ketchup is ketchup.”
+Even the guy who should know doesn’t.
+And he doesn’t pretend to either.
+He simply says, “I guess ketchup is ketchup.”
 And that’s the end of that.
-It’s a wonderful thing, not knowing.
-So accept the things you don’t know, there’s always an opportunity to learn.
+It’s a wonderful thing not knowing.
+To accept the things you don’t know.
+There’s always an opportunity to learn.

 10. Think like a leader